Seoul Station: AREX Airport Railway

 AREX operate two trains from Seoul Station.
 AREX Express trains run non-stop to Incheon Airport stopping only at Incheon Terminal 1 and Incheon Terminal 2.
 AREX All-Stop trains are commuter style trains that stop 11 times, including at Seoul's Gimpo Airport.

 AREX Express passengers have exclusive access to Seoul Station's City Air Terminal which allows passengers travelling on most Korean airlines from Incheon Airport to check bags and receive boarding passes before boarding the train.
 Access to the underground Airport Railroad Station and City Air Terminal is either from the central station concourse or via a dedicated drop off area and car park on the west side of the station.

 Seoul Subway

-Seoul Subway serves the station with Line 1 and Line 4, and an hourly train on the Gyeongui–Jungang Line.
+Seoul Subway serves the station with GTX Line A, Line 1 and Line 4, and an hourly train on the Gyeongui–Jungang Line.

 Around 2015, a large bus transfer center was built in front of the station's main entrance.
 It has about nine platforms that services different bus routes in Seoul.
 It is separated from the main roads with a barrier around the platforms.
 Yet having a rather complicated structure with many bus platforms, the transfer center is built in a simple manner as it is not a separate terminal building.